anisjkb/deposit-mix-analysis/README.md

    - **Targeted Initiatives**: Launch initiatives to engage underrepresented groups, such as financial literacy programs for women or partnerships with LGBTQ+ organizations.
    - **Monitor Trends**: Track changes over time to assess the impact of any interventions aimed at balancing gender representation.

-**Clear Segmentation:** There is a distinct difference in product preference between genders, indicating an opportunity for more precise customer segmentation and targeted strategies.

 **2. Total Accounts by Deposit Type (Bar Chart):** Shows the popularity of different product categories.
     ![Total Accounts by Deposit Type](images/total_ac_deposit_type.png)